-Over the last decade, people with disabilities have increasingly moved to community-based settings that provide daily life skills, support active engagement in the community, and foster an independent and safe environment.
+Over the last decade, people with intellectual and developmental disabilities have increasingly moved to community-based settings that provide daily life skills, support active engagement in the community, and foster an independent and safe environment.

 Direct support professionals (DSPs) are the trained staff who provide that dedicated care and support.
 Unfortunately, DSPs earn woefully inadequate wages, which has caused a staffing crisis in Illinois as many of them leave for better paying jobs.

-Children and adults with disabilities and their families now face constant change and uncertainty.
+As a result, people with disabilities and their families face constant change and uncertainty.
 And worse – it can be dangerous, even life-threatening, when there isn’t enough staff.
 More and more providers are forced to shut down programs and turn people away who need and deserve support.
 The wait list for services is nearly 20,000 in Illinois.
 The state meets other obligations – funding jails, skilled nurses and schools.
 Illinois needs to make people with disabilities a priority.

 They Deserve More, a coalition of nearly 90 agencies and organizations, was founded in 2017 to ensure that people with intellectual and developmental disabilities in Illinois get the services they deserve.
 After nine years without a DSP wage increase, three small raises were secured, resulting in the current $12.38 an hour reimbursement.
 Additionally, the 2019 state budget provided the first slight cost-of-doing-business increase in 11 years for programs for people with disabilities.
 The Illinois Department of Human Services, pending federal approval, plans to increase the DSP reimbursement to $13 an hour this year – but that increase has not yet been implemented.

 Support SB 3269 and HB 5074 to increase state funding for people with disabilities by 20% — with 75% of this increase dedicated to DSP wage reimbursements.